f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :scale: 40%

 The performance numbers for VELOS already include any overhead for multitenancy as the platform is multitenant by default.
 There is nothing to switch on to enable multitenancy.
 VIPRION on the other hand has the option of running multitenancy by enabling vCMP.
 Published data sheet numbers for VIPRION are for bare-metal mode, where no virtualization (vCMP) is enabled.
-Enabling vCMP on VIPRION has overhead and will reduce to overall performance of a blade as the hypervisor takes up CPU and memory resources.
+Enabling vCMP on VIPRION has overhead and will reduce the overall performance of a blade as the hypervisor takes up CPU and memory resources.

 How much performance drops can vary for different metrics, but F5 has always sized environments using a rule-of-thumb of ~20% hit on performance for enabling virtualization/vCMP.
 With VELOS the published data sheet numbers are with multitenancy enabled, so there is no need to calculate in an additional 20% drop due to virtualization being enabled.